luziatrinca/variance-dispersion/README.md

 # variance-dispersion
-R package to calculate variances for VDG, DVDG, FDS and DFDS for completely randomized, blocked and split-plot designs.
+An R package to calculate variances for VDG, DVDG, FDS and DFDS for completely randomized, blocked and split-plot designs.

-To install in R: \
+To install in R (via devtools) \
-Need to install library devtools \
 library(devtools) \
 install_github("luziatrinca/variance-dispersion")